AviaryInc/Mobile-Feather-SDK-for-Android/README.md

 By default, this entry will use the default Feather theme.
 If you’d like to customize the Feather UI, you can do that simply by adding entries to your “Feather.Custom” style.
-Check out the **themes.xml** file included in AviaryFeather/res/values for the list of available keys.
+Check out the **styles.xml** file included in AviaryFeather/res/values for the list of available styles.

+Note that many ui elements depends both on the styles.xml and on the config.xml file included.
+The styles.xml declares the ui components general appearance, while in the config.xml you'll find component specific dimensions ( like for text or lists ) and most of the properties for customize feather's panels behavior.

 ## 5. Invoke Feather